Virtual Event Management Roles and Responsibilities

 Speaker/Presentation Coach

-Regardless of whether your presenter is an old pro or they're new to presenting in a virtual event, invest in training for your speaker to help them be comfortable and relaxed during their presentation.
+Regardless of whether your presenter is an old pro or they're new to presenting in a virtual event, invest in training for your speaker to help them be polished, comfortable, and relaxed during their presentation.
+From refining content flow to offering tips on managing stage presence in a virtual setting, coaching supports presenters Opens in new tab. in delivering their best performance.

 Sales/Marketing - Including Graphics

-Tap your sales and marketing teams to help you cultivate sponsorships and develop marketing materials to support your promotional efforts.
-Post-event, involve your sales team in identifying qualified leads from the data gathered.
+Tap your sales and marketing teams to help you cultivate partnerships and develop marketing materials to support your promotional efforts.
+Post-event, involve your sales team in identifying qualified leads and a lead nurturing strategy from the data gathered.

 Audio/Visual Specialists

-Having a crew to assist with lighting and audio design, as well as equipment setup and training can help your event go smoothly and look professional.
+A/V specialists handle lighting, audio design, and equipment setup.
+They also assist with pre-event testing and live event technical support.
+Having a crew to assist with equipment setup and training can help your event go smoothly and look professional.

 Reporting/Data Specialist

-Post-event reporting and analytics is a key part of the virtual event lifecycle.
-Taking the data collected and creating meaningful reports helps shape future programming, refine target event audiences, and evaluate ROI.
+A data specialist transforms event metrics into actionable insights.
+Since post-event reporting and analytics are a key part of the virtual event lifecycle.
+They take the data collected and create meaningful reports, helping shape future programming, refine target event audiences, and evaluate ROI.
 Specialists with Power BI experience can be especially helpful for data visualization and presentation.

 You Don't Have to Go It Alone

 Did you know that EventBuilder offers professional virtual event services and management?
 Add us to your virtual events team roster and scale up your webinar and virtual event programming.
 From event development and technical assistance to training and support, you'll pull off your high-stakes virtual events without breaking a sweat.
-Schedule a free consultation with us and find out more.
+Reach out to talk to one of our pros, and get started today!

 No Comments Yet